ZL-Asica/SuzuBlog/posts/deep-learning-notes.md

     - Excludes potentially useful hand-designed components.
   - Key question: Do you have sufficient data to learn a function of the complexity needed to map x to y？
     - Use DL to learn individual components.
-    - Carefully choose X->Y mappping depending on what tasks you can got data for.
+    - Carefully choose X->Y mapping depending on what tasks you can got data for.

 ## IV.
 Convolutional Neural Networks